-The Malawi Innovation Challenge Fund (MICF) is a US$ 14 million competitive, transparent mechanism that provides grant finance for innovative projects proposed by the private sector active in Malawi’s agricultural, manufacturing and logistics sectors.
-Supported by the United Nations Development Programme, UK Aid and KFW, the MICF is designed to be a quick, responsive mechanism that is not overly bureaucratic and understands the needs of the private sector.
+The Malawi Innovation Challenge Fund (MICF) is a US$ 24 million competitive, transparent mechanism that provides grant finance for innovative projects proposed by the private sector active in Malawi’s agricultural, manufacturing and logistics sectors.
+Supported by the United Nations Development Programme, UK Aid, IFAD via the PRIDE programme, and the Federal Republic of Germany through KFW, the MICF is designed to be a quick, responsive mechanism that is not overly bureaucratic and understands the needs of the private sector.

 He brings over 20 years of experience with large corporate agribusiness firms across a number of emerging markets.
 He's worked in Malawi’s commercial agri-business and manufacturing sectors and has supported the development of new inclusive business models.